-C. BOTTOM
+D. BOTTOM

-A rectangular opening in the bottom allows clearance for the detector which is mounted to the upper face of the bottom plate.
+A rectangular opening in the bottom allows clearance for the detectors which are mounted to the upper face of the bottom plate.
 The bottom plate is held in place by two knurled thumbscrews.
 The sample inlet fitting and tubing extends from the outer face of the bottom plate.

-D. RIGHT SIDE
+E. RIGHT SIDE